CTHall05/CTHall05/README.md

 <br>

 <h3>Quick Projects</h3>
 These are the projects I am most pround of during my learning journey.
-The first one being my School of Code final project where we

 |               Project |                                                            |                                                          | Tech                 |
 |----------------------:|------------------------------------------------------------|----------------------------------------------------------|----------------------|